January 17, 2018

 I began writing for B/R not seeking employment of any sort, but simply looking for an outlet where I could hone my writing skills and get some feedback from the sports fan community.

-In any event, I published my first article on April 29, 2009 back when the site was still finding its footing and I was thrilled to see my article be read by literally hundreds of people over the course of a few weeks.
+In any event, I published my first article on April 29, 2009 back when the site was still finding its footing and I was thrilled to see it read by literally hundreds of people over the course of a few weeks.

 In my five-plus years writing for the site, I've managed to work my way up from contributor, to Cubs Featured Columnist, to National MLB Featured Columnist, and now I'm in a position where I've turned writing for B/R from a hobby into a career.

 I'm thankful for everything I've gotten so far out of my time here at B/R, and I look forward to watching the site continue to grow.